SarvarKh/ofn-wiki/Checkout-customisations.md

 The following lists are a summary of customisations to consider in the Spree Upgrade.
 It doesn't contain all customisation.
 Otherwise I could just paste the content of the decorator classes here.

-#### Order decorator
+##### Order decorator

 What changed in Spree::Order:

-- The checkout flow state machine: we need to update our copy!
+- The checkout flow state machine: we need to update our copy! :heavy_check_mark: https://github.com/openfoodfoundation/openfoodnetwork/pull/2431
-- `attr_accessible` changed: no `payments_attributes`, no `shipping_method_id`, but additional `shipments_attributes`.
-Does it affect our views?
-- Orders now have Shipments instead of ShippingMethods.
+- `attr_accessible` changed: no `shipping_method_id`, but additional `shipments_attributes`.
+Orders now have Shipments instead of ShippingMethods.https://github.com/openfoodfoundation/openfoodnetwork/issues/2009 https://github.com/openfoodfoundation/openfoodnetwork/issues/2432
 - `payment_required?` does not trigger `update_totals` any more.
-We may need to trigger it ourselves.
+Only subscriptions are using this method, but they don't need to update totals.
 - Adding and removing line items is now handled by `Spree::OrderContents`.

 What we customised in our decorator: